 These eight dog diseases affect pups of all ages and breeds in every state.
-Because these diseases are so severe, I learned about most of them as I completed Henry’s adoption paperwork and during his first trip to the vet.
 Since dogs can catch these diseases at the dog park, groomer, or shelter, it’s important to always keep a watchful eye on your precious pup and call the vet if her behavior appears suspicious or she starts exhibiting any strange symptoms.

 Symptoms: runny eyes, fever, coughing, vomiting, paralysis